This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - See also: IndieWeb ring

-If you would like to contribute to this page, either with suggested additions or edits you can contact me using the information available on the About page.
+If you would like to contribute to this page, either with suggested additions or edits you can @ me or send me a message via email.